splunk/public-o11y-docs/gdi/monitors-network/ntp.md

     ... # Additional config
 ```

-To complete the receiver activation, you must also include the receiver in a `metrics` pipeline.
-To do this, add the receiver to the `service` > `pipelines` > `metrics` > `receivers` section of your configuration file.
-For example:
+Next, add the monitor to the `service > pipelines > metrics > receivers` section of your configuration file:

 ```yaml
 service: